 This tutorial will demonstrate how to save a copy of an Excel file with a new name.
 If you have a particular Excel file that you need to use repeatedly, then you should use a macro file as well.
 Microsoft Excel offers you some features to save a copy of an Excel file.
 Today, in this tutorial, we will learn 3 suitable ways to save a copy of an Excel file effectively with appropriate illustrations.

-3 Easy Ways to Save a Copy of an Excel File
+How to Save a Copy of an Excel File: 3 Easy Ways

 Let us have a data set like this.
 We have a record of the revenue earned by the sales representatives of XYZ group.
 Our Excel workbook contains several sheets.
 We will save a copy of an Excel file, using the keyboard shortcuts, the Save As command, and VBA macros as well.
 Here’s an overview of the dataset for today’s task.